By Dr. Brandon Colby MD, a physician-expert in the fields of Genomics and Personalized Preventive Medicine.

 Learn More: Advantages of Whole Genome Sequencing

-In the past, genotyping human DNA was a long and expensive process — in fact, the Human Genome Project lasted 13 years —, but now, you can use a DNA kit from the comfort of your own home and get results in a few days or weeks.
+In the past, genotyping human DNA was a long and expensive process — in fact, the Human Genome Project lasted 13 years —, but now, you can use a DNA kit from the comfort of your own home and get results in a few weeks.

 There are several modern DNA sequencing methods, including: